-When a liver from a deceased donor is available, Lifecenter Northwest, the organ procurement organization in the Pacific Northwest region, will call the transplant team.
+When a liver from a deceased donor is available, an organ procurement organization contacts Seattle Children’s.

 If the organ is a good match, the transplant nurse coordinator will contact you to see if your child is able to undergo the transplantation operation.
 The coordinator must make sure that your child does not have any new health problems that require delaying transplantation, such as a cold or the flu.

-Current UNOS policy requires that the transplant center (Children’s transplant team) decide whether to accept or turn down the liver offer within ONE HOUR.
+United Network for Organ Sharing (UNOS) policy requires that the transplant center (your Seattle Children’s transplant team) decides whether or not to accept the liver offer within 1 HOUR.

 Preparing for Surgery

 If your child is receiving a liver from a deceased donor, the time of surgery is planned for about the same time that the donated liver arrives at Seattle Children’s.
 The liver cannot live long outside a body, so it must be removed from the donor, transported quickly to Seattle Children’s and then transplanted into your child within a few hours.

 If your child is receiving liver tissue from a living donor, the teams at Seattle Children’s and UWMC (where the donor has surgery) will stay in contact during the surgeries.
 They will coordinate to make sure the tissue is transplanted as soon as possible after it is removed from the donor.

 The surgeon will remove the diseased liver and prepare the donor liver for transplant.
 There are several transplant options, including:

 - Living-donor liver transplants

 Your child’s team can explain the type of surgery your child will have.